lynnpepin/arbitration-opt-out-templates/23andMe/README.md

 I am declining both the agreement to arbitrate and the class-action waiver in the 23andMe Terms of Service.

-Specifically, I am referring to the new Discord terms of service posted at https://www.23andme.com/legal/terms-of-service/ on 2023 November 30th.
+Specifically, I am referring to the new 23andMe's Terms of Service posted at https://www.23andme.com/legal/terms-of-service/ on 2023 November 30th.
 I am opting out of the arbitration clause and class action waiver, per section 5.i.

 **Consider this an unequivocal statement that I wish to opt out of the arbitration clause and the class-action waiver in the 23 and Me Terms of Service.** My account information is as follows: